-The unified dataset of a mastering project represents the logical entity you wish to master, such as customers, products, contacts, or other entities important to your business.
+The unified dataset of a mastering project represents the logical entity you wish to master, such as customers, products, contacts, or another entity that is important to your business.
 The unified attributes of the dataset are the attributes that best describe this entity across all input datasets.

-The unified dataset accomplishes three important tasks for mastering:;
+The unified dataset accomplishes the following tasks for mastering:

-- Defines a single schema, across many dissimilar input datasets.
+- Defines a single schema across many dissimilar input datasets.
 This schema is used for processing.
+See Defining a Single Schema.

 The unified dataset defines a single schema across all source datasets.
 The unified schema is the largest set of attributes common to all input datasets in the project.
 The task in schema mapping is to map each common source attribute to this single schema.